 It’s quite normal to find a 2,000-year-old temple while strolling in a plaza or ancient ruins around street corners.
 The city’s history is so integrated into its soul that it has become interwoven with the modernization and technology you’ll also come across.

 Having stunning and unique architecture sort of comes with being the capital to some of humanity’s most powerful empires, and Rome has that in abundance.

-The city is filled with breathtaking structures that are like nothing you have ever seen, and there are plenty of those to admire.
-Rome even has 12 UNESCO World Heritage Sites, which gives you an idea about the sort of architecture you can explore while visiting.
+Spend time visiting the most beautiful archaeological sites in Rome, including the 12 UNESCO World Heritage Sites, which gives you an idea about the sort of architecture you can explore while visiting.